derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 We have in practice the result the developers claimed they wanted to avoid, despite our developer theories to the contrary.
 We have a small number of people making economic decisions with Bitcoin nodes.

+If the security of BTC depends upon these nodes, it might be in trouble.